How to Help

 If you're suited to this sort of expedition, here are a few suggestions to get your bearings:

 Identify a part of the project, or a type of use case, that's especially interesting to you, and launch from that.
-For example, Craig Atkinson has been pursing the domain of cross-border trade, and Nhamo Mtetwa wants to operationalize the African Continental Free Trade Agreement.
+For example, Craig Atkinson has been pursing the domain of cross-border trade.
 Deja Newton and Danielle Derrick are contributing to applied ecosystem science.
-Ryan Fleck is focusing on the RuleMaker application.
+Building on the previous work of Ryan Fleck, Huda Hussain is focusing on the RuleMaker application.
 Bill wants to transform fiscal policy instruments from dumb to smart.
 Jacob Kelter, Jake Wit, Amanda Sugiharto and Will Conboy brought agent-based modeling into the mix.
 And so on.
 What mission are you in pursuit of?

 Let others know what you'd like to accomplish: write a reflective, substantive, exploratory blog about it for our site.
 Discuss through our email lists and social media venues.
 Somebody will join in to help.
 If you're feeling uncertain about how to connect the dots, welcome to the club!
 Here's a self-explanatory diagram that I adapted in 1992 for Global Environment Facility, building on a thoughtful article by Adrian McDonough, former chair of the “Committee on NASA Information Systems”.
 We're all in there, somewhere.

-Allocate time to read the (draft) paper: Oughtomation: Practical Normative Data.
-It's not light reading, and it's 100 pages.
-But it's the closest thing we have to a mission operations manual.
-It provides the underlying rationale for what oughtomation is intended to accomplish, and how it is intended to work.
+Allocate time to read the paper: DWDS.
+It provides the underlying rationale for what DWDS is intended to accomplish, and how it is intended to work.
 If you reckon you can sum it up well in 5 or 10 pages, that would be appreciated!
 In relation to this present blog post, see the section on "design virtues" and "design principles".
 Our design virtues are: Human-Centred Automation; Free/Libre/Open Relationships; Tolerance; Interoperability.
 And our design principles are: Simplicity; Intuitiveness; Decentralization; Modularity; Least Power.
 Please help to keep us on track with those.

 Take into account how Xalgorithms is funded, structured, coordinated and licensed.
 The 'living' document Xalgorithms Foundation Operational Framework outlines these project management aspects.
 Xalgorithms Foundation is an incorportated not-for-profit, and the software we produce is 100% free/libre/open source in both its source code and its dependencies.
 Our start-up was enabled by team sweat equity and private-sector funding from Xalgorithms Alliance charter member DataKinetics.
 Please read the Apache 2.0 license that we use for our implementations of RuleMaker and RuleTaker, and read the GNU Affero GPL 3.0 license used for our implementations of the RuleReserve software.
 It would also be a good idea to read the full version of the Creative Commons Attribution license under which we share our documentation and graphics.

-We invite financial contributions to help advance the oughtomation specification, the reference implementations, service deployment, and particular use-case working groups.
+We invite financial contributions to help advance DWDS, the reference implementations, service deployment, and particular use-case working groups.
 Please contact Joseph Potvin, Executive Director to discuss contribution arrangements and a contribution receipt.